RubixML/ML/README.md

 ```

 ### KNN Regressor
-A version of [K Nearest Neighbors](#k-nearest-neighbors) that uses the mean outcome of K nearest data points to make continuous valued predictions suitable for regression problems.
+A version of [K Nearest Neighbors](#knn-regressor) that uses the average (mean) outcome of K nearest data points to make continuous valued predictions suitable for regression problems.

 > **Note**: K Nearest Neighbors is considered a *lazy* learning estimator because it does the majority of its computation at prediction time.